takwas/blog-src/content/Life Log/life-log-06-january-2016.md

 So if the people here (at home) have been able to put up with me until now, then I feel I should show some appreciation.

-I also thought of curating a list of must learn Python modules.
+I also thought of curating a list of must-learn Python modules.

 I've been trying to get acquainted with testing and packaging in Python.
 So I have been putting some time into learning this.